Lincoln High School

 Course Registration

-SPS will release new student information to all schools on Friday, April 12.
+SPS will release new student information to all schools in mid April.
 At that time, Lincoln will send a welcome email to our incoming students with specific course registration information.
-Look for an email coming from lincolncounseling@seattleschools.org on Friday, April 12 if you expect to have an assignment to Lincoln.
+Look for an email coming from lamiller@seattleschools.org if you expect to have an assignment to Lincoln.
 Course registration information with step-by-step instructions will also be posted on our website at that time.

 Registration for courses at Lincoln for current 8th grade Seattle Public School students will be done online through The Source.
 Students new to Seattle Public Schools, current SPS 9th, 10th and 11th grade students and any student enrolled after will register for classes using a Microsoft Forms link.